amazon-braket/amazon-braket-pennylane-plugin-python/doc/devices/ahs_remote.rst

 The remote AHS device
 =====================

-The remote AHS device of the PennyLane-Braket plugin runs Analogue Hamiltonian Simulation (AHS) on Amazon Braket's remote service.
+The remote AHS device of the PennyLane-Braket plugin runs analog Hamiltonian simulation (AHS) on Amazon Braket's remote service.
 AHS is a quantum computing paradigm different from gate-based computing.
 AHS uses a well-controlled quantum system and tunes its parameters to mimic the dynamics of another quantum system, the one we aim to study.